Lightning1984/import-dxf/README.md

 # import-dxf

 __import-dxf__ v1.6 was made to handle simple DXF file importing to EAGLE.
 It can currently only handle flat paths well.
-Polygon output and layer selection has been added, as a merger between import-dxf v.4 and dxf-import v1.5.
+Polygon output and layer selection has been added, as a merger between import-dxf v.4 and dxf-import v1.5. v1.7 Addes function to import Circles as Drillholes

 ## Instructions